kordusas/npp_mcnp_plugin/README.md

     - When in tallies, suggest available surfaces or cells depending on the tally.
 This will require context awareness about what type of tally it is.

-#### Cells Block Information
+### Cells Block Information
 - **Status**: Partially Implemented
 - **Description**: For cell blocks,
 - selecting a specific cell displays a list of other cells where that cell is used, facilitating a deeper understanding of cell interactions within the model. (need cell parsing)
 - Selecting the material popups info about the material. (need material parsing)
 - selecting surfaces popups information about the selected surfaces. (completed)

-#### Surfaces Block Information
+### Surfaces Block Information
-- **Status**: Partially Implemented
+- **Status**: Completed
 - **Description**:
   - selecting a surface type provides information about that type.
-Only part of surface types have description currently.
-Future updates will expand this feature to offer comprehensive details on all surface interactions. (started, need to complete all descriptions)
+May add more surface types in data/surface_info.json
-  - selecting the transformation popups info about that trcl (started, need to parse trcl)
+  - selecting the transformation popups info about that trcl

-#### Physics Block Information (Planned)
+### Physics Block Information (Planned)
 - **Status**: Planned
 - **Description**: Plans to develop functionalities for physics blocks are in place.
 This will allow users to access pertinent information and insights specific to physics blocks.

 ### MCNP Error Checking
-- **Status**: Planned
+- **Status**: Partially Implemented
-- **Description**: impement error checking for parsed MCNP datacards and pops and error message
-#### Tally Error checking
+- **Description**: Pops a message after parsing the MCNP input and checking if
-- checks if the particle designators are valid
+   -  tally particle identifiers are valid
+   -  +f6 tally doesnt have a particle identifier
+   -  tally parameters (cells or surfaces) are missing
+   -  surface type is valid
+   -  transformation parameters are missing

 ## Installation
 1. Download the latest release of Python Script